Chevrolet Spark: India

-Production of the third-generation, badged as the Beat, started at Halol plant near Ahmedabad in Gujarat in December 15, 2009.
-It was launched in India on January 5, 2010, during Auto Expo in New Delhi.
+Production of the third-generation, badged as the Beat, started at Halol plant near Ahmedabad in Gujarat on 15 December 2009.
+It was launched in India on 5 January 2010, during Auto Expo in New Delhi.
 The Beat was marketed alongside the second-generation Spark, which was offered as a more affordable alternative.
-The Beat is powered by a 1.2 L S-TEC II engine capable of petrol and LPG, marketed as Smartech II.
+The Beat is powered by a 1.2 L S-TEC II engine capable of operating using petrol or LPG autogas, marketed as Smartech II.
 The engine was destroked from 1,206 cc to 1,199 cc for the Indian market due to lower tax imposed to vehicles with engine displacement under 1,200 cc.

 In July 2011, General Motors launched the diesel version of the Beat in India.
 The 3-cylinder, 936 cc turbo-diesel engine produces 62.5 PS and 160.26 Nm of torque, resulting in good acceleration and pick up.
 The 1.0 L, 936 cc diesel engine enables the car to reach 100 km/h (62 mph) in 16 seconds and a top speed of 142 km/h.
 Chevrolet Beat Diesel offers mileage of 24 km/L (56 mpg) as per the ARAI test reports.
 The engine is based on the Fiat Multijet diesel technology.

 GM India was reported to build an electric version of the Spark or Beat with Reva Electric Car Company.
 However, after the acquisition of Reva Electric Car Company by Mahindra & Mahindra, GM India dropped the plans, and planned its own electric version.

 In Auto Expo 2016 in February, GM India showcased the four-door sedan version of the Beat as the Chevrolet Essentia, and a crossover-styled concept model as the Beat Activ.
 Both models never went on sale in India as Chevrolet ceased sales in the country in 2017, however these models were exported to Latin America until 2021.

 Mexico

-In North America, the third-generation Spark was first delivered to GM dealerships in Mexico for the 2012 model year, but did not replace the Chevrolet Matiz (formerly Pontiac G2 Matiz), which was sold until 2014.
-In 2017, the third-generation Spark received a facelift and was renamed the Chevrolet Beat.
+In Mexico, the third-generation Spark it was released in July 2010 as a 2011 model year, but did not replace the Chevrolet Matiz (formerly Pontiac G2 Matiz), which was sold until 2015.
+In mid 2017, the third-generation Spark received a facelift and it was renamed the Chevrolet Beat.

 On 5 August 2021, the Beat was discontinued in Mexico due to the Talegaon, India, plant being closed, leaving the Aveo as their entry-level model in said market.